Grow Money Concept Coins Stacked Up

 Yieldstreet is an investment platform that offers access to 10 different alternative asset classes.
 Investable assets include real estate projects, venture capital and private equity, art, private credit, and more.

-It also offers the Prism Fund, which allows anyone to invest in a diversified set of alternatives with a single investment.
+It also offers the Alternative Income Fund, which allows anyone to invest in a diversified set of alternatives with a single investment.
 The fund has investments in 20 different asset classes, including real estate, venture capital, private equity, and art.

 10. Wine